 Dr. Trotter’s file review is also concerning for several other reasons.
 He nowhere explained why he believed that the medical evidence did not support Calhoun’s claim; instead, Dr. Trotter summarized the evidence and baldly asserted that “the observed activities of daily living are inconsistent with the claimant’s self-reported limitations and overall self reported dysfunction.”

 Dr. Antonelli’s file review, which LINA requested to assist with its review of Calhoun’s appeal to LINA, is similarly inadequate.

-LINA’s reliance on the file reviews raises additional concerns because under the benefits plan, LINA reserved the right to conduct physical examinations of claimants.
-We have repeatedly found that “the failure to conduct a physical examination though the benefits plan explicitly reserves that right raises questions about the thoroughness and accuracy of the benefits determination.”
+LINA’s reliance on the file reviews raises additional concerns because, under the benefits plan, LINA reserved the right to conduct physical examinations of claimants.
+We have repeatedly found that “the failure to conduct a physical examination through the benefits plan that explicitly reserves that right raises questions about the thoroughness and accuracy of the benefits determination.”

 (3) LINA argues that the March 2012 functional-capacity analysis also supported its decision to terminate Calhoun’s benefits because it found that Calhoun was capable of working in a sedentary capacity.
 The functional-capacity analysis, however, nowhere stated that Calhoun was capable of working in a sedentary capacity; indeed, the evaluation concluded that Calhoun “exhibit[ed] limited tolerance for sustained sitting or standing.”
 Although a physical-ability assessment accompanying the functional-capacity analysis indicated that Calhoun could sit “frequently: 2.5-5.5 hrs/day, 1/3-2/3 of the day,” Calhoun’s capacity to sit frequently does not establish that he can work on a full-time basis.